Swift-ImmutableData/ImmutableData-Book/Chapters/Chapter-01.md

 }
 ```

-Our UI component graph displays data which it “selects” from the current state of our system.
+Our UI component tree displays data which it “selects” from the current state of our system.
 This data could be an arbitrary slice of state, such as all contacts with a name beginning with an arbitrary letter.
 It could be a *transformation* of a slice of state, such as all contacts sorted by name.
 Our `selector` closure will define what data is returned from our `Store`.

 We can now switch back to `Store` and adopt this new protocol: